albuch/sbt-dependency-check/README.md

 Runs dependency-check against the current project,its aggregate and dependencies and generates a report for each project.

     $ sbt check

-The report will be written to the default location `crossTarget`.
+The report will be written to the default location `crossTarget.value`.
 This can be overwritten by setting `dependencyCheckOutputDirectory`.

     dependencyCheckOutputDirectory := Some(new File("./target"))

 #### aggregate-check
 Runs dependency-check against the current project, it's aggregates and dependencies and generates a single report in the current project's output directory.

     $ sbt aggregate-check

 #### update-only
 Updates the local cache of the NVD data from NIST.

     $ sbt update-only

 #### purge
 Deletes the local copy of the NVD.
 This is used to force a refresh of the data.

     $ sbt purge

+#### list-settings
+Prints all settings and their values for the project.

+    $ sbt list-settings

 ### Configuration
 `sbt-dependency-check` uses the default configuration of OWASP [DependencyCheck](https://github.com/jeremylong/DependencyCheck).
-You can override all settings with sbt task settings.
+You can override them in your `build.sbt` files.
-To following command lists all available settings.
-Look for settings starting with `dependencyCheck` for all available settings of the plugin.

-    $ sbt "settings -V"
+Use the task `list-settings` to print their values to the sbt console.

 #### Increasing Log Level

     logLevel in dependencyCheckAggregate := Level.Debug
 ### Multi-Project setup

-Add all dependency check settings to your commonSettings that you pass to your projects.
+Add all plugin settings to your commonSettings that you pass to your projects.

 **build.sbt**
 ```Scala